top of page

 BA(Hons)

-Itziar completed her Part I at the University of Kent.
-She joined Snell David in August 2022 to gain professional experience.
+Barbara completed her Part 1 at the University of Cambridge and joined Snell David in November 2024 to gain hands-on experience in the architectural field.

 Part I Architectural Assistant